mapluisch/ChatGPT-without-login/README.md

 ### Setup / Dependencies
 Grab the `gpt.py` script from within the `python` directory.

-The script relies on `pyppeteer`, a headless chromium library.
+The script relies on `playwright`, a headless browser library.

-Install it using `pip install pyppeteer` (or `pip3`, depending on your setup).
+Install it first using `pip install playwright` (or `pip3`, depending on your setup).

 ### Usage